 Start Date: Immediately

 About World Wide Fund for Nature, Singapore (WWF)

-The role will develop and action a communications plan for ASPOP, designed to amplify the impact of ASPOP work plan activities to meet objectives and targets.
 The successful candidate will facilitate and work in close collaboration with the communication, policy and conservation teams in WWF offices across the network, in particular Indonesia, Malaysia, India and China as well as colleagues in WWF Singapore office.
 For locally and regionally relevant communications, the position should consult with Director of Communications in Singapore.

 Major Duties and Responsibilities:

 - Strategy: Review and update the communications strategy for the WWF Palm Oil Working Group (POWG) in consultation with the core global palm oil team, International Communications & Marketing (C&M), and the WWF POWG such that it strengthens the work of the group, promotes its brand and helps achieve its global conservation goals, and adheres to the global brand positioning.